stopthatastronaut/takofukku/readme.md

 Inspired by [Domain's Ops Code pipeline](http://tech.domain.com.au/2015/06/deploy-on-merge-in-domains-devops-repositories/), but with simplified config, a more tweakable deployment engine and a new concept called a **takofile**.

-Takofukku is especially strong at deploying code that doesn't pre-build artifacts, so supports scenarios such as
+Takofukku is especially strong at deploying code that doesn't pre-built artifacts, so supports scenarios such as

 - Using Octopus Deploy as a ghetto build/CI server
 - Automating PowerShell tests on multiple targets with Pester
 - Ops deployment projects that do simple git pulls, rather than full builds
 - Packaging workflows driven out of github
 - Any project which doesn't use nuget packages
+- Anything you want to use Octopus as a post-push task runner for - I have projects that do nothing but email me and send me a slack message.

-However Octopus being Octopus, you can do pretty much anything with a bit of script.
+Of course, Octopus being Octopus, you can do pretty much anything with a bit of script.
 I look forward to seeing what kind of weird solutions this inspires, and what sort of things one might want to run on a git push.

 ## OK, so...
 What's a **takofile**?